I call on all Grand Mothers

 Feminism as a climate change solution

 Nurtured by activists and editors Dr. Ayana Johnson and Dr. Katharine Wilkinson, All We Can Save was conceived as an essential counterbalance in a world where the burdens of climate change bear most heavily on women, while men tend to lead both policy and dialogue.
-With its focus on intersectionality, feminist thinking is vital in resolving the interlinked challenges of the climate crisis.
+With its focus on intersectionality, feminist thinking is vital in resolving the interlinked challenges of climate change.
 According to the academic Maria Tanyag, “Feminist research brings to the fore the interconnectedness of the social, political, and economic realms with the environmental in its analysis of climate risks and hazards.”

 “My heart is moved by all I cannot save: